tanmay958/VoxCode/TESTING.md

-# Testing the Code Voice Explainer Extension
+# Testing the Code Voice Explainer Extension with Preprocessed Highlighting

+## 🎯 NEW: Preprocessed Efficient Highlighting

+The extension now features **preprocessed, accurate highlighting** that's much more efficient!
+Code is indexed first, then explanations are mapped to specific elements, then voice is generated, resulting in precise yellow highlighting with maximum accuracy.

 ## Quick Start (OpenAI Only)